 STEVE INSKEEP, HOST:

 Colombia is a country famous for its exports.
-It's well known that those exports traditionally include flowers and, also, unfortunately, cocaine.
-You may not realize Columbia is also the world's fourth largest coal exporter thanks in part to the Drummond Coal Company.
+It's well known that those exports traditionally include flowers and also, unfortunately, cocaine.
+You may not realize Colombia is also the world's fourth-largest coal exporter, thanks in part to the Drummond Coal Co.
 The Alabama-based mining firm produces about 25 million tons of coal annually in the South American country.

 Drummond is also under fire for polluting beaches and dumping coal in the ocean.
 Now, the Colombian government has ordered a complete halt to Drummond's port operation, as John Otis reports.